Tomato Soup

 1. Heat olive oil in a large pot over medium heat.

-2. Add chopped onions and sauté until translucent, about 5 minutes.
+2. Add diced onions and sauté until translucent (about 5 minutes).

-3. Stir in minced garlic and cook for another minute.
+3. Stir in the minced garlic and cook for another minute.

-6. Reduce heat and let it simmer for 15 minutes.
+7. Reduce heat and simmer for 15 minutes.

-9. Stir in heavy cream if desired, and heat gently.
+9. Stir in fresh basil and heavy cream if desired.

 Alternative Ingredients